lbryio/lbry.com/content/news/69-reddit-ama-answers.md

 Do you use BitTorrent?
 Imagine getting paid to seed files into the network.
 Because there is a marketplace for these files, you can finally find rare songs and films that can’t support a torrent swarm based on popularity alone.

-Do you shop on the iTunes Store?
+Do you shop at the iTunes Store?
 Imagine paying less for songs, TV episodes, and music videos and having 100% of the price directly to the creators.

 LBRY is a digital media library at your fingertips.
 It can store any kind of content and make it available at low cost on demand.
 In a few years time, LBRY may become your one-stop-shop for everything digital, from ebooks to video games to movies.
 One app to rule them all – but still leaving more power in your hands because it is decentralized by design.